Projectmodel: | Experimental |

 Extra modifications for adding an internal USB-CEC adapter:

-The internal USB-CEC adapter from Pulse-Eigth requires a couple of non-standard signals.
-Obviously the CEC signal from the HDMI connector and also a permanent 3.3V power supply.
-Both signals can be aquired from the NUC mainboard by soldering a couple of signals into place:
+from the HDMI connector and also a permanent 3.3V power supply.
+Both signals can be aquired from the NUC mainboard

 There is not much space inside the Intel NUC case.
-So we need to remove the headers from the USB-CEC board to save some space:
+So we need to remove the headers from the USB-CEC board